 The website has an extensive glossary of medical terms.
 Misoprostol is not included.

-Women's Health website (UK) which describes only two choices for miscarriage, D&C or natural expulsion.
+The third offender is the Women's Health website (UK) which describes only two choices for miscarriage, D&C or natural expulsion.
 Unfortunately it also fails to mention Asherman's syndrome as a possible complication.

 And these are just drops in the ocean.